What1s1ove/bs-content-challenge/block-or-inline/block-or-inline.md

 How can we test ourselves and our application?
 One of the tools is the official [W3C validator](https://validator.w3.org/).

-You can upload the file, paste the code, or use the link to your application.
+You can upload the file, paste the code or use the link to your application.

 Let's try using one of our examples at the beginning of the article: